cross-team/thor/README.md

 Directory: thor/packages/franklin-thor
 npm Package: @cross.team/core
 Description: Provides all of the core MUI components used across the fti blotter application

+### Workflow

+The typical workflow for editing a custom component or adding a new one starts by developing that component in the `thor/services/franklin-thor-playground` directory.
+To learn more about this refer to the Services section.

+Once the component is developed and working in storybook, you can copy the source code for that component into the franklin-thor-fti package.
+You can do this by:
+- Navigating to the `thor/packages/franklin-thor-fti/src` directory and, if there isn't one already, create a folder for the component you created and paste the component source code into an index.js file within that component's directory.
+- There is also an index.js file at `thor/packages/franklin-thor-fti/src/index.js` that exports each of the components inside the src folder, so make sure to add the necessary line of code to export your component in that file.

+#### Publish New Version of Package to NPM

+Once the source code is copied:
+- update the package version inside the package.json file at `thor/packages/franklin-thor-fti/package.json`
+- save the package.json file
+- run `yarn build`
+- run `yarn publish`

 ## Setting up the Development Environment